resteqs/stream-pi-themes/seth/README.md

-# Gagan
+# Seth

-Gagan Theme For Stream-Pi Client.
-Written By Debayan Sutradhar (rnayabed).
+Seth Theme For Stream-Pi Client.
+Written By resteqs.